Mesothelioma Stages

 Palliative care may include:

-• Medication to help relieve pain
+• Medication to help with pain management

-• Pleurodesis to decrease fluid buildup by sealing the space between the chest cavity and the outer lung lining
+• Pleurodesis to decrease fluid buildup by sealing the space between the chest cavity and the lung lining

 Whether you’re looking for life-extending treatments or palliative care, use our Free Doctor Match service to connect with specialists who can develop a personalized treatment plan for you or a loved one.